-We will accept Guest Commentary and Letters to the Editor to be lightly edited and published in the Opinion section.
-Readers may comment on articles online, pending editor approval in consideration of The Falcon’s comment policy.
+We value feedback.
+To submit a formal opinion, we will accept Guest Commentary (800 words max) and Letters to the Editor (300 words max) to be lightly edited according to Associated Press Style and published in the Opinion section.
+Submissions can be sent to the Editor-in-Chief at email@example.com.
+Readers may also comment on articles online, pending editor approval in consideration of The Falcon’s comment policy.

 The Falcon is produced by students at Seattle Pacific University.
 Students of all majors and interests are invited to join.
 Class credit is available.
 The Falcon accepts new staff writers and photographers every quarter, and hires paid editors annually.